phillmv/okayfail.com/source/2017/rent-control-security-tenure-public-good.html.markdown

 ---
 layout: post
-title: "Actually, Rent Control is Great, Part 3: Security of Tenure is Good For Everybody (But We Only Subsidize Homeowners')"
+subject: "Actually, Rent Control is Great, Part 3: Security of Tenure is Good For Everybody (But We Only Subsidize Homeowners')"
-draft: true
+hide: true
 ---

 This is the third part of a three part series on rent controls.